-What we might term “experimentalism” encompasses a wide range of different approaches which all assume that thought experiments are a “limiting case” of ordinary experiments.
+What we might term “experimentalism” encompasses a wide range of different approaches which all advance the view that thought experiments are a “limiting case” of ordinary experiments.
 Experimentalism was proposed first by Ernst Mach (1897 and 1905).
 He defines experimenting in terms of its basic method of variation and its capacity to destroy prejudices about nature.
 According to Mach, experimenting is innate to higher animals, including humans.
 The thought experiment just happens on a higher intellectual level but is basically still an experiment.
 At the centre of thought experimenting is a “Gedankenerfahrung”, an experience in thought.
 Such an experience is possible because thought experiments draw from “unwillkürliche Abbildungen von Tatsachen” (non-arbitrary images of facts) acquired in past experiences of the world.
 Some thought experiments are so convincing in their results that an execution seems unnecessary; others could be conducted in a real-world experiment, which is the most natural trajectory of a scientific thought experiment.
 In any case thought experiments can result in a revision of belief, thereby demonstrating their significance for scientific progress.
 Mach also appreciates the didactic value of thought experiments: they help us to realize what can be accomplished in thinking and what cannot.

-In the spirit of Mach, Roy A. Sorensen has offered an aspiring version of experimentalism that accounts for thought experiments in science and philosophy, and tackles many of the central issues of the topic.
-Sorensen claims thought experiments are “a subset of unexecuted experiments” (1992, p.
+In the spirit of Mach, Sorensen (1992) has offered an aspiring version of experimentalism that accounts for thought experiments in science and philosophy, and tackles many of the central issues of the topic.
+Sorensen claims that thought experiments are “a subset of unexecuted experiments” (1992, p.
 213).
 By their logical nature they are paradoxes that aim to test modal consequences of propositions.
 The origin of our capacity of thought experimentation is explained in terms of Darwinian evolution (as in Genz 1999, pp. 25–29), though the explanation has been criticized to be only little more than a ‘just so story’ that fails, on a posteriori grounds, to epistemically underwrite that capacity (see Maffie 1997).
 Others are more optimistic (see Shepard 2008).

 Experimentalism does not have to take a naturalistic turn as it does in Sorensen’s case.
 In a number of contributions Marco Buzzoni has defended a Neo-Kantian version of experimentalism (see Buzzoni 2004, 2007, 2008, 2011, 2011b, 2013, 2013b).
 Buzzoni (2008) argues for the dialectical unity of thought experiments and real-world experiments.
 Thought experiments and real-world experiments are claimed to be identical on the “technological-operational” level, and at least in science, one is impossible without the other: without thought experiments there wouldn’t be real-world experiments because we would not know how to put questions to nature; without real-world experiments there wouldn’t be answers to these questions or experience from which they could draw.
 Given the many scientific thought experiments that cannot be realized in the real-world, Buzzoni might be conflating thought experiments with imagined experiments to be carried out in the real-world (see Fehige 2012, 2013b; and Buzzoni 2013b).